I work with people who…

 Through relational, integrative therapy, I tailor therapy specifically to you to help you understand and shift the underlying patterns driving your struggles so you can build self-trust, confidence, and a more grounded, authentic sense of self.

+I value thinking outside the box.
 My approach supports long-term emotional balance and resilience.
 As your therapist, I will always show up as my authentic self.

-Part of what helps me is attending my own personal therapy — to ensure I’m showing up as my best self.
-It’s important to practice what I preach.
+Part of what helps me show up as my best self is attending my own personal therapy — I believe it’s important to practice what I preach.

 Take the next step